 Check the Frequently Asked Questions page for quick answers to specific queries.
-The navigation table at right can connect you to the information you need.
+The navigation table at left can connect you to the information you need.
 The following websites, which are not part of the NIH Stem Cell Information site, also contain information about stem cells.
+What are the unique properties of all stem cells?
 Stem cells differ from other kinds of cells in the body.

 All stem cells—regardless of their source—have three general properties: they are capable of dividing and renewing themselves for long periods; they are unspecialized; and they can give rise to specialized cell types.
 Stem cells are unspecialized.
 One of the fundamental properties of a stem cell is that it does not have any tissue-specific structures that allow it to perform specialized functions.
 For example, a stem cell cannot work with its neighbors to pump blood through the body (like a heart muscle cell), and it cannot carry oxygen molecules through the bloodstream (like a red blood cell).
-What are the unique properties of all stem cells?
+Stem Cell Cosmetic Surgery.
+Public Stem Cell Companies.
+Nstemcell.org - Neural Stem Cell Institute.
+International Society for Stem Cell Research.
+International Stem Cell Corporation.